-- Tour operators should understand and impress upon their tour guides and clients that archaeological sites are often considered to be sacred places by people in the local community and as such sites should be treated with respect; - Tour operators should be aware of local attitudes, customs, traditions, and beliefs regarding ancient sites and historic remains. - Operators should work with local communities and try to create holistic experiences for their clients.
+- Tour operators should understand and impress upon their tour guides and clients that archaeological sites are often considered to be sacred places by people in the local community and as such sites should be treated with respect; - Tour operators should be aware of local attitudes, customs, traditions, and beliefs regarding ancient sites and historic remains - Operators should work with local communities and try to create holistic experiences for their clients.
 Community involvement will create a better experience for your clients and will help foster good inter-cultural relations.
 This could also help with local economic development.
 Tour operators should use local guides.
 They should also encourage clients to support local crafts people and businesses and participate in off-site cultural events and encourage communities to develop and offer such events.
 It is important for clients to understand that the site they are visiting may be directly connected to the people living in the area.
-Clients should be encouraged to contribute to local interpretive centers, museums, and other associations that are working to protect the sites; To foster good relations make sure that your clients are aware of local DO's and DON'Ts (language, physical contact, photography, etc.).
+Clients should be encouraged to contribute to local interpretive centers, museums, and other associations that are working to protect the sites; - o foster good relations, tour operators should make sure their clients are aware of local dos and don'ts (language, physical contact, photography, etc.).